solutious/solutious.github.com/blog/_posts/ruby/2010-09-07-do-not-waste-time-on-tests.md

 ## My solution: treat tests as sample code ##

-It's the most simple solution I can think without going over: write code exactly as it's used in the wild and put the test definitions in comments so they don't get in the way.
+It's the most simple solution I can think without going over: write code exactly as it's used in the wild and put the test definitions in comments.
 That way all the code you see is code that could appear IRL.
 Even in the worst case scenario where I have no way to know whether the time was well spent, *the work doubles as documentation.* That's a huge win.

 To get this to work in Ruby, I wrote a library called [Tryouts](http://github.com/delano/tryouts).
 (Thanks to [Martin Aumont](http://mynyml.com/) and [Alexis Sellier](http://cloudhead.io/) for working on various implementation ideas with me.)